 This has to change.

-Leafcloud takes a radically different approach.
+Leafcloud takes a radically different approach. we have created an alternative cloud that combines sustainability and affordability.
 We accelerate the energy transition, make our cities more sustainable, and reduce the emissions caused by AI and the cloud.
 We do this by not building new data centers.

 Instead, we use the technical area (a large room housing the building's central water system) of several existing structures in a city to house our servers.
 These are buildings such as swimming pools, nursing homes, and large apartment complexes.
 By connecting them to a web of dark fiber, we create a distributed data center between them.
 After all, while transporting heat is tricky, transporting data across fiber is extremely effective.
 Not transporting heat means nearly all of it can be captured and used to heat up water right in the building.